jyalim/agave-shell-novice/_episodes/02-filedir.md

   -T, --tabsize=COLS         assume tab stops at each COLS instead of 8 -u                         with -lt: sort by, and show, access time;
                                with -l: show access time and sort by name;
-                               otherwise: sort by access time, newest first -U                         do not sort; list entries in directory order -v                         natural sort of (version) numbers within text -w, --width=COLS           set output width to COLS.
-0 means no limit -x                         list entries by lines instead of by columns -X                         sort alphabetically by entry extension -Z, --context              print any security context of each file -1                         list one file per line.
-Avoid '\n' with -q or -b --help     display this help and exit
+                               otherwise: sort by access time -U                         do not sort; list entries in directory order -v                         natural sort of (version) numbers within text -w, --width=COLS           assume screen width instead of current value -x                         list entries by lines instead of by columns -X                         sort alphabetically by entry extension -1                         list one file per line

+SELinux options:

+  --lcontext                 Display security context.
+Enable -l.
+Lines
+                             will probably be too wide for most displays.
+  -Z, --context              Display security context so it fits on most
+                             displays.
+Displays only mode, user, group,
+                             security context and file name.
+  --scontext                 Display only security context and file name.
+      --help     display this help and exit
       --version  output version information and exit

-The SIZE argument is an integer and optional unit (example: 10K is 10*1024).
-Units are K,M,G,T,P,E,Z,Y (powers of 1024) or KB,MB,... (powers of 1000).
+SIZE is an integer and optional unit (example: 10M is 10*1024*1024).
+Units are K, M, G, T, P, E, Z, Y (powers of 1024) or KB, MB, ... (powers of 1000).

 Using color to distinguish file types is disabled both by default and with --color=never.
 With --color=auto, ls emits color codes only when